What are The Early Signs of Hearing Loss?

 - Struggling to hear a teller at a noisy supermarket.

-Even though someone may have some of the signs of hearing difficulty, they often wonder how bad their hearing may be, and if it is acceptable for their age.
+Even though someone may have some of the early signs of hear loss, they often wonder how bad their hearing may be, and if it is acceptable for their age.
 No matter how old you may be, compromised hearing is never acceptable.

 If you have any concerns or if a family member or friend raised a concern with regards to your hearing abilities it is worth talking to a hearing health care provider or administering a free online hearing screening.
 This quick screening determines the ability to hear speech (digits) in the presence of background noise, as this is often the first sign of hearing difficulty.
 The results will immediately inform you if you need to consider further testing.